Dominika Kulczyk

 Dominika Kulczyk (born 30 July 1977) is a Polish billionaire businesswoman, and the daughter of Jan Kulczyk, who was Poland's richest man.
-She is the co-founder and president of the Kulczyk Foundation, chair of a supervisory board of Kulczyk Holding, chair of a supervisory board of Polenergia SA, and co-founder of the Values Consulting Group.
+She is the co-founder and president of the Kulczyk Foundation, chair of the supervisory board of Kulczyk Holding, chair of the supervisory board of Polenergia SA, and co-founder of the Values Consulting Group.
 She is the author of a TV series, the Domino Effect.
-As of August 2022, her net was estimated at US$1.9 billion.
+As of August 2022, her net worth was estimated at US$1.9 billion.